Charlotte1997AAU/Programming-project-v.1.0/README.md

 # Programming-project-v.1.0
 Programming project 2nd semester

-double click "Defend the city.jar" file to run the program.
+Double click "Defend the city.jar" file to run the program.

 Controls:
 Enter to start the game.\